Tag: hear

 ※ Questions ※

-2) Why do you think that God allows Aaron to for Moses even though it was Moses’ commission?
+2) Why do you think that God allows Aaron to speak for Moses even though it was Moses’ commission?

 3) Think about what you know about Moses.
 Put times in Moses’ life against each of the servants noted in the Parable of the Talents.
 Which life event of Moses to you apply to the 1st, 2nd, and 3rd ?